hpeyronnin/Wiretaps/README.md

 # Wiretaps
 Analyzing US Courts Wiretap Records

-This repository is for my analysis of US Wiretap Reports, which are published by the US Courts.
+This repository is for my analysis of US Wiretap Reports.